Rigidity at infinity for the Borel function of the tetrahedral reflection lattice: Preliminary definitions

-It is possible to show that the definition of the Borel invariant $\beta_n(\rho)$ does not depend on the choice of the compact core $N$.
-Moreover this definition can be extended in a suitable way also to lattices with torsion.
-Indeed if $\Gamma$ is a lattice with torsion, we can define
+The definition of the Borel invariant $\beta_n(\rho)$ is due to Bucher, Burger and Iozzi \cite{iozzi:articolo}.
+One can check that $\beta_n(\rho)$ does not depend on the choice of the compact core $N$ and it can be suitably extended also to lattices with torsion.
+We want to remark that there exist other different approaches to the Borel invariant, for instance the one given by Dimofte, Gabella and Goncharov \cite{gabella:articolo}.
+However, since they are all equivalent, we will consider \cite{iozzi:articolo} as our main reference.